The Differences Between MA and LPN

 The Practical Nurse learns far more clinical skills

 There are differences in skills performed by both MAs and LPNs, though some are common.
-LPNs learn some clinical skills during nursing school which are not taught in MA programs.
+LPNs learn some clinical skills during nursing school which is not taught in MA programs.

 A Practical Nurse might be trained to place an intravenous line (IV) and provide select medications via an IV.
 That is not a skill routinely taught during MA school or allowed for practice, though some MA schools teach it.